Call Of Duty: Warzone Pacific map delayed by a whole week

 Despite claims the latest entry in the Call of Duty lineage has fallen short of expectations, the first-person shooter series is doing all in its power to prove it's still at the top of its game.
 Unfortunately, a delay of the much-hyped Warzone Pacific map won't be the news Activision Blizzard was hoping for.

-Call Of Duty: Warzone Pacific Map - Why Has It Been Delayed?
+Call Of Duty: Warzone Pacific Map new release date

 The upcoming releases could have been pushed back in the wake of the Activision Blizzard allegations involving CEO Bobby Kotick.
 Both have now been given a December 8 release date, with Vanguard owners gaining full 24-hour exclusive access to the content before it opens to the world on December 9.